Frequently Asked Questions (FAQ)

 Council #10: Cape May

 Their contact information and local meeting schedule can be found here.
-Families are strongly encouraged to contact their local council via email as meeting locations and dates are subject to change.
+Prior to attending a meeting, families are strongly encouraged to contact their local council via email as meeting format, locations and dates are subject to change.

 By law, you must be a family member of a person with an intellectual/developmental disability.
 Also, RFSPC members should be willing to: